Hotboard/hotbackup/README.md

 ### Upload a file

-To simply upload a file to the default configured vault just invoke.
+To simply upload a file to the default configured bucket just invoke.

 ```python
 hotbackup backup filetobackup.tmp
 ```

-To encrypt and upload a file to the default configured vault you will need to provide a password.
+To encrypt and upload a file to the default configured bucket you will need to provide a password.

 ```python
 hotbackup backup filetobackup.tmp --password mypass